Finding Freedom in the Kitchen

 The Books That Changed Me

 Rather than walking the wide and comfortable path, these books nudged me toward the less traveled one.
 The harder one.
-They nudged me toward discomfort — in a good way.
+They pulled me toward discomfort, in an edifying way.

 Yet somehow, each one gave me a way forward... and more questions to ask.